How to Get Your First Copywriting Client (Even With Zero Experience)

 Landing your first copywriting client is scary.
 You’re probably thinking: “Who’s going to hire me?
 I don’t have samples.
 I don’t have testimonials.
 I barely know what I’m doing.”

 I get it.
 I was there too.
-My first pitch email sat in my drafts folder for two days because I was terrified to send it.
+My first pitch email sat in my drafts folder for a week because I was terrified to send it.
 When I finally did, I expected nothing.
 Instead, I got a response next day and my first paid project by the end of the week.

 That client paid me around $100 for website copy.
 Not a fortune, but it proved something important: people will hire beginners if you approach them the right way.